 Effective communication of geoscience issues such as biodiversity loss present an enormous challenge and there is a need to create and share ideas (Hawkins et al., 2019).
-In that spirit and responding to Legagneux's call to focus on public and media awareness of biodiversity through conveying accurate and well-structured information, this short paper shares the 'nature stripes' as a communication engagement tool and considers some reasons for their emerging success.
+In that spirit and responding to Legagneux's call to focus on public and media awareness of biodiversity through conveying accurate and well-structured information, this short paper shares the 'nature stripes' approach and considers some reasons for their emerging success.

-40 2 The data and approach
+2 The data and approach

 Conveying accurate information on biodiversity over time requires a suitable dataset.
 Biodiversity is widely understood at the species level, and the Living Planet Index (LPI) is a multi-species indicator based on mean levels of vertebrate species population abundance around the world for 1970-2016.
-The LPI links closely to ecosystem function and ecological process and measures trends in species abundance.
+The LPI links closely to ecosystem function and ecological process and as a measure of trends in species abundance it resonates with the public and decision makers.
 The LPI is constructed from time-series population indicators and the global data is aggregated from over 20,000 populations of over 4000 species.
 The LPI reveals an average drop of 68% in the population of mammals, birds, fish, amphibians and reptiles since 1970.
-Given the complexities of biodiversity measurement, the LPI can be misrepresented by the popular media, however it provides an important tool in communicating biodiversity trends, such as in the high-profile Living Planet Report (WWF, 2020) and associated communications (WWF, 2022).
-Combined with powerful graphical representations the data can capture attention and drive action around biodiversity loss.
+The LPI provides an important tool in communicating biodiversity trends, such as in the high-profile Living Planet Report (WWF, 2020) and associated communications (WWF, 2022).
+Combined with powerful graphical representations the data can capture attention and start conversations and action around biodiversity loss.

-To create the stripes conditional formatting of the LPI data allows each data point to be assigned a colour.
+Conditional formatting of the LPI data allows each data point to be assigned a colour.
 Choice of colours is critical to ensure that the graphic is as intuitive as possible, as with the blues and reds used in the warming stripes.
 As biodiversity and nature is commonly depicted by the colour green, the 1970 LPI of '1' was represented by a vibrant green.
+As the decline of wildlife can produce stripes the high and low confidence intervals for each year were used to caluculate a random point using the following formula in MS Excel, Stripe Value = LPI_Value + ((LPI_Value_Upper_CI - LPI_Value Lower CI)/2)(RANDBETWEEN(-10,10))/10.

-As the decline of wildlife can be seen as a loss of colour, the lowest LPI figure was represented by grey.
-A mid-point value in the data was represented by yellow, the most eye-catching colour (Crameri et al., 2020) which is harmonious with green and a combination preferred by users (Weingerl & Javoršek, 2018).
-The colour selection also avoids the problematic red-green and rainbow colourmaps (Crameri et al., 2020).
-The declining trend in the LPI was therefore captured by a transition from green to yellow and then from yellow to grey, as depicted in the striped bars in Figure 1.
+55 be seen as a loss of colour, the lowest LPI figure so far was represented by grey.
+A mid-point value in the data was represented by yellow, such that the declining trend in the LPI was captured by a transition from green to yellow and then from yellow to grey, as depicted in the striped bars in Figure 1.

-60 However, given the LPI is a single value representing many species globally, the decline since 1970 is smooth, the colour changes are too subtle for clear stripes to emerge, as depicted by the smooth bar in Figure 1.
-In order to capture the trend and produce stripes the high and low confidence intervals for each year were used to calculate a random point using a the following formula in MS Excel (see supplementary material), Stripe Value = LPI_Value + ((LPI_Value_Upper_CI LPI_Value Lower CI)/2)(RANDBETWEEN(10,10))/10.
-To allow differing levels of decline to be represented a protocol and colourmap are used to ensure higher levels of decline use a darker grey, with low levels of decline only reaching yellow (see Figure 1).
+However, given the LPI is a single value representing many species globally, the decline since 1970 is smooth, the colour 60 changes are too subtle for clear stripes to emerge, as depicted by the smooth bar in Figure 1.
+In order to capture the trend and